AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 On the same page, there are instructions to write such file from Simulation.

-Another option to read a raw data file, produced by Simulation or recorded with `readout.exe` per instance, is to use directly the program `o2-raw-file-reader-workflow` in O2 as described [here](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#raw-data-file-reader-workflow) (the config file is described [earlier in the page](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#rawfilereader)).
+Another option to read a raw data file, produced by Simulation or recorded with `o2-readout-exe` per instance, is to use directly the program `o2-raw-file-reader-workflow` in O2 as described [here](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#raw-data-file-reader-workflow) (the config file is described [earlier in the page](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#rawfilereader)).
 ```
 o2-raw-file-reader-workflow --conf myConf.cfg | o2-qc --config json://${QUALITYCONTROL_ROOT}/etc/readout.json
 ```